tphecca/awesome-ligma/README.md

  - Rubondese (rub on deez)
  - Sugandese (suck on deez)
  - Bophides (both of deez)
+ - Havel (Have a look)
+  > It's a shame that in DS lore.
+  > > Who the hell is is Havel?
+  > Have a look at deez nuts
 ### Describes quantity or quality of deez nuts

  - Tuov/Toouv (two of)